 Class Disruption (Kindness, Communication, Participation, Awareness) The consequence for disrupting class is a conference with administration and may include additional measures or out of school suspension.
 Class disruption is considered any behavior that prevents a classroom environment from being safe or conducive to learning.
-Excessive talking, arguing with your teacher, and arguing with other students are examples of class disruptions.

 Profanity and Inappropriate Language (Communication) The consequence for profanity or inappropriate language is a conference with administration and may include additional measures or out of school suspension.
-At ACPA, students are expected to communicate clearly, politely, and intelligently.
-Profane or language deemed inappropriate for school is indicative of a student's need to develop a larger and more expansive vocabulary in order to have more options for self-expression.
 Bullying, intimidation, and harassment is significantly more severe than profanity and inappropriate language.
 ACPA's bully, intimidation, and harassment policy is on page 18.

 Gossip, Rumors, and Unkind Words or Actions (Kindness, Communication, Awareness, Problem Solving, Respect for Diversity) The consequence for gossip, rumors, and unkind words or actions is a conference with administration and may result in 3 days or more of out of school suspension, depending upon the severity, effect, and frequency of the infraction.
-Gossip, rumors, and unkind word or actions represent a disruption to learning and disregard for the members of the ACPA community.
+Gossip, rumors, and unkind words or actions represent a disruption to learning and disregard for the members of the ACPA community.
 Whether the information is true or false, spreading rumors about others is potentially hurtful.
 ACPA administration may define repeated instances of a student spreading gossip, rumors, or unkind works or actions as Bullying, Harassment, and Intimidation and the student may therefore incur greater consequences.
 When it comes to talking about others, keep in mind Eleanor Roosevelt's words: Great minds discuss ideas; average minds discuss events; small minds discuss people.